 The full description of the deployment is contained in `bodywork.yaml`, which we’ve reproduced below.

-Once you have access to a test cluster, setup a namespace in which to deploy,
+Once you have access to a test cluster, configure it for Bodywork deployments,

-And then deploy the workflow directly from the GitHub repository (so make sure all commits have been pushed to your remote branch).
-We’ll use a local workflow-controller so that logs are streamed to stdout for easy debugging,
+And then deploy the workflow directly from the GitHub repository (so make sure all commits have been pushed to your remote branch),

 We like to watch our deployments rolling-out using the Kubernetes dashboard, as you can see in the video clip below.